 In 3G wirelesss network standards body such as 3GPP2 (www.3gpp2.org), broadcast and multicast service is being developed [BCMCS].
 The service includes a controller component that is responsible for managing the service via interaction with the users and other network entities.
-The users of the service are required to know the IPv4 address of the controller entity so that they can download all the necessary information about a desired broadcast program.
-In a roaming environment static configuration of the controller IPv4 address becomes unrealistic.
-Therefore, DHC is considered to be a method to dynamically configure controller IPv4 address or the fully qualified domain name of the controller in the 3G wireless networks.
+The users of the service are required to know the IPv6 address of the controller entity so that they can download all the necessary information about a desired broadcast program.
+In a roaming environment static configuration of the controller IPv6 address becomes unrealistic.
+Therefore, DHCP [RFC3315] is considered to be a method to dynamically configure controller IPv6 address in the user's devices in the 3G wireless networks.
+DHCP can also be used to convey the fully qualified domain name of the broadcast service controller to the user.
+The user in turn makes DNS gueries to obtain the IPv6 address of the associated broadcast service controller.

-In order to allow the users to discover the broadcast controllers, the clients need to request for appropriate option codes from the DHC servers using Option-Request-Option and the DHC servers need to return corresponding configuration options that carry the broadcast and multicast service controller IPv4 address or fully qualified domain name.
+In order to allow the users to discover the broadcast controllers, the clients need to request for appropriate option codes from the DHC servers using Option-Request-Option and the DHC servers need to return corresponding configuration options that carry the broadcast and multicast service controller IPv6 address or Domain Name list.
 The motivation for this document is to define the necessary options and option codes.

-Overview
+2. Overview